 A quorum of stockholders is necessary to hold the annual meeting.
 The presence at the meeting, in person or by proxy, of the holders of a majority of the shares of common stock outstanding on the record date will constitute a quorum.
-As of the record date, 17,820,440 shares of our common stock were outstanding.
-Shares covered by proxies received but marked as abstentions will be considered present at the meeting for purposes of establishing a quorum.
+As of the record date, 17,899,499 shares of our common stock were outstanding.
+Shares covered by proxies received will be considered present at the meeting for purposes of establishing a quorum.